AndBucketDrew/LH-R/README.md

 ```

 2. **Environment Setup**:
-Create a `.env` file in the `/backend` directory using the following template:
+The `.env` file in the `/backend` directory uses the following template:

 ```env
 PORT=8000